MerlinHeidemanns/election_forecast_france/README.md

 **Why does the model implement so many sum-to-zero constraints on the parameters?**

 Neither $\tau$ nor $\alpha$ are identifiable without the sum to zero constraints.
 Within the surveys/polls of a specific pollster the sum of the survey/poll specific $\tau$ parameters can substitute for alpha.

+### Problems

+* The model does not implement sum to zero restrictions correctly for pollsters with only one poll.
+The restriction over their number of polls does not work.